HonkingGoose/git-gosling/docs/git_sandbox/editing_a_file_on_github.md

 Click on the green button **Propose changes**

-:::tip
+:::tip Remember to change the branch name!
 By default GitHub will create a `Username-patch-x` branch.

 This branch name tells us nothing about the changes you're making.
-Change the branch name to something meaningful.
+So change the branch name to something meaningful.
 :::

 ## Opening a pull request